My Yoga journey also took me on multiple trips to Pune, India, where I took classes at the Iyengar Yoga Institute and engaged in Ayurvedic research.

 While my work in yoga and Ayurveda focused on physical and energetic healing, I increasingly felt drawn to the psychological and emotional dimensions of transformation.
 Inspired by my fascination with consciousness, trauma healing, and transpersonal psychology, from 2013 to 2014 I pursued training in

-Neural Somatic Integration®, a highly effective trauma therapy influenced by Somatic Experiencing, developed by Arthur Munyer at the renowned
+Neural Somatic Integration®, a form of trauma therapy influenced by Somatic Experiencing, developed by Arthur Munyer at the renowned

 Esalen Institute in California.